Compare Courier Car Driver Insurance

 In the new Gig economy, it is the couriers who have an ever growing opportunity for steady employment.
 To operate this on-demand service is the requirement of having couriers insurance to protect the driver, the vehicle and the packages from any type of mishap.
 The demand for courier insurance for cars has surged as demand alongside demand for van courier insurance.
 Both of these are forms of hire and reward insurance that is necessary for any courier business.

-To legally operate as a courier or delivery person for profit, courier insurance is required by UK law.
+To legally operate as a courier or delivery person, courier insurance is required by UK law.
 This is classified as one form of

 What is courier driver insurance?

 This is a commercial vehicle insurance policy that covers the vehicle and activities of a person who is being paid by a third party to deliver packages.

 The difference between a couriers policy and one classified as haulage is the number of destination or stops on the couriers route.
 A typical courier will have multiple stops on their route each time they depart with packages.
 A person hauling a load generally only has one destination where they off-load the contents of their vehicle.

 What is the average price of courier insurance?

 The average price cost of courier insurance will typically range from £800 to £3,000.
 Many factors that are considered in arriving at a cost.
 For a good driver with no points on their driving licence and use a small, economical vehicle, the annual premium can be as low as £800.
 The costs are determined by the risk the vehicle, the driver and the area of coverage pose to the insurance firm.
 The larger the vehicle, the more points a driver has and the high risk urban area where deliveries are made, a courier premium can cost annually up to £3,000 or more.

 What type of insurance do you need for a courier service?